 Why choose WSU

-- The university offers the lowest undergraduate resident tuition of Michigan's three research universities.
+- Lowest undergraduate resident tuition among the state's three research universities.

-- WSU is one of the 50 largest public universities in the nation.
+- One of the nation's 50 largest public universities.

 Founded in 1944, the Wayne State University Occupational Therapy program was one of the first to be established in the country.
 Beyond the department's rich history, an exciting transformation of the program has been completed.
-The entry-level Masters of Occupational Therapy (MOT) program began in the spring semester of 2003.
-The program provides many exciting opportunities.
-In this "2+3 year" MOT curriculum model, the full-time student can complete the program within a minimum of five years.
+The entry-level Master of Occupational Therapy (MOT) program began in the spring semester of 2003.
+The program provides many exciting opportunities, and 100% of new graduates passed the NBCOT certification exam in the most recent year on record.